siberoloji/siberoloji.github.io/content/en/blog/macOS-iOS/2024-10-23-how-to-use-siri-with-advanced-ai-capabilities-on-iphone-16.md

 * **Siri Suggestions:*** Siri can suggest relevant actions based on your context and history.
 For instance, if you're in your car and it's about to rain, Siri might suggest turning on your windshield wipers.

-* To enable Siri Suggestions, go to Settings &gt; Siri &amp; Search and toggle on "Siri Suggestions."
+* To enable Siri Suggestions, go to Settings > Siri &amp; Search and toggle on "Siri Suggestions."